ClonyPDF home

 Printing requirements

-Tilting the head, wearing a white top that blends into the background, uneven side lighting, and cropping too tightly are the errors we see most.
+Run your shot past the rejection checklist below — tilted head, a white top that blends into the background, uneven side lighting, and tight cropping are the errors that recur most.

 Brunei vs United States Passport Photo: Key Differences